Particle MCMC with Poisson Resampling: Parallelization and Continuous Time Models: Variants and Extensions

-\nobreak\hrule \goodbreak Although PFGS does preserve $\pi$, its mixing properties are poor because of the well-known phenomenon of path-degeneration (as for the classical Particle GS).
-A remedy is to additionally introduce sampling of parents.
+Although algorithm PTGS does preserve $\pi$, its mixing properties are poor because of the well-known phenomenon of path-degeneration (as for the classical particle Gibbs Sampler).
+A remedy is to additionally resample parents, i.e.\ change those arrows in $\E$ which lead to nodes in the (old) selected path.
+We adapt the method proposed in \citep{Lindsten2014} to our Poisson tree setting. \goodbreak

-In the following procedure PFPG, we assume that the intensity parameters satisfy $\Lambda_\i=\Lambda^{(t)}$ for all $\i\in\I_t$, as in Remark \ref{rem:homoint}.
-(Without this assumption the probability of sampling parents would be much more complicated.)